solace-iot-team/ansible-solace/README.md

 Sample tutorials and projects that show the use of `ansible-solace` to configure [Solace PubSub+ Event Brokers](https://solace.com/products/event-broker/) using Ansible via REST [SEMP v2](https://docs.solace.com/SEMP/Using-SEMP.htm) (and SEMP v1 if required).

 **Tutorials** are examples to show the use of a particular module or set of modules.

-They typically follow the naming convention:`working-with-{tutorial-name}`.
+They typically follow the naming convention: `working-with-{tutorial-name}`.

 **Projects** are more complex examples usually derived from real-life use cases / projects and implement one or more specific, repeatable integration patterns.

 Most of the tutorials use Solace PubSub+ Standard - the free version - and pull it from docker hub.

-Some of the projects / use case examples require a Solace Cloud account in addition to run fully.
+Some of the projects / use case examples also require a Solace Cloud account to run fully.

 Refer to the README in the project / tutorial for details.